-Tom Emma is a graduate of Duke University, where he was a three-year basketball starter and captain his senior year, and was later drafted by the Chicago Bulls in 1983.
-He holds a Masters degree from Columbia University, and is specialized in sports conditioning.
-He is the owner of Power Performance, Inc. and has several books available, including "101 Strength and Conditioning Exercises & Drills for Basketball", "Peak Conditioning Training for Basketball" and "Peak Conditioning Training for Young Athletes".
-Tom has also authored several other articles on this web-site.
-I appreciate this excellent article that Tom has contributed to the web-site...
+Tom Emma was a graduate of Duke University, where he was a three-year basketball starter and captain his senior year, and was later drafted by the Chicago Bulls in 1983.
+He held a Masters degree from Columbia University, specialized in sports conditioning, was the owner of Power Performance, Inc. and published several books.
+Tom authored several other articles on this website.
+Sadly (after the original posting of this article), Tom died on June 8, 2011...
 Coach Gels.

 The feeling that all the time and toil were for not can be nearly impossible to bear for most.
 Needless to say, your self image takes a staggering blow as well.
 Basketball to a large extent has become your identity, and when it is taken away, albeit hopefully temporarily, through lack of playing time, it can be a bitter pill to swallow.

 But you find out quickly that playing time is the life blood for the dedicated team sport athlete, and without consistent minutes in basketball, it is extremely difficult, if not impossible, to support your teammates wholeheartedly and at the same stay optimally motivated on earning more minutes.

 Fortunately there are some proven strategies you can implement that will help you deal with the challenges and strong emotions that accompany not playing as much as you would like.
 They are listed and explained in detail below.

 First, and most obvious, you will get a better feel for what you need to focus on in order to impress the coach and receive those precious extra minutes.
 This will erase any confusion you may have concerning why you're not playing, along with saving you the time and energy of trying to read your coach's mind.

 Second, it will establish that you have a professional attitude.
 Instead of complaining to others or brooding around the locker room, you show your coach, the entire staff, and your teammates that you believe in the straight forward, no nonsense approach.
 Tell me what to do and I'll do to the best of my ability it will be your motto.